Course Number and Title: VET 221 Veterinary Nursing I

-Student must have completed required rabies pre-exposure vaccination series or document proof of protective titer before taking this course.
+The student must have completed required rabies pre-exposure vaccination series or document proof of protective titer before taking this course.
 The cost of the series is the responsibility of the student and may not be covered by insurance.
 Students will be working with live animals.
 Students are required to travel to the Georgetown campus and off-campus clinical facilities on a weekly basis.

 - Describe principles of humane and safe handling, housing, and management of small animals.
 (CCC 4; PGC1)

 - Describe and implement basic sanitation requirements for animal care facilities.
 (CCC 6; PGC 1, 2)

 - Demonstrate basic nursing skills used in companion animal care facilities.
 (CCC 4; PGC 2)

 - Discuss the basic principles of fluid therapy.
 (CCC 6; PGC 1)